InterPlay World News

 They chose to focus on their shared interest in improvisation both as a performance modality and a way of exploring personal and community awareness.
 So they invited a bunch of their friends to come play (and to pay for it!) and they got together with Leo Keegan and Debra Weir to create the first performance of WING IT Performance Ensemble!

 For the past 25 years, the InterPlay philosophy and technique has continued to develop and grow and now folks are doing InterPlay in all sorts of different cities, states and countries in many different settings.

 We will be plotting and planning ways to celebrate.
 If you have great ideas to add, let us know!

 Free InterPlay Sample!
 Every First Sunday

 Every first Sunday of the month, we offer an InterPlay Free Sample.
-The next one is on Sunday, Dec.
-2, from 2:00-3:15 pm in Oakland.
+The next one is on Sunday, January 4, 2015, from 2:00-3:15 pm in Oakland.

 A free and easy “welcome” to InterPlay!
 Come for a sample of InterPlay’s passionate, effective approach to changing the world!
 Easy, fun, life-changing!
 Learn about the latest and greatest developments in InterPlay and find out why InterPlay has spread around the world.

 A few blocks from the Oakland 19th St. BART station.